aniljoshi121/container-assigment-yaml/README.md

 if __name__ == "__main__":
     main()
-🚀 Running the Application
+How to Run
-Ensure that app.py and students.yaml are in the same directory.
+Ensure students.yaml and app.py are in the same directory.

+Open a terminal and navigate to the project folder.

 Run the script using:

 bash
 Copy
 Edit
 python app.py
+The script will display all students and then prompt for a minimum GPA to filter students.

 Expected Output
 yaml
 Copy